- Sex During Period

 - Vulva changes are the early signs and symptoms of pregnancy.
 Change in the color of the vulva and vagina happens because more blood is needed in that area to build the tissue for pregnancy.

-- Breast and nipple changes are an early sign of pregnancy.
+- Breast and nipple changes are early signs of pregnancy.
 Hormonal changes might make breasts sensitive and sore.
 Nipples may become larger and darker as the pregnancy progresses.
 Women may also notice small, goosebumps or pimple-like white areas on their areola, which may be an early sign of pregnancy.

 - Having random food cravings is one of the most common early signs and symptoms of pregnancy.
 It’s caused by the body's craving for what it needs.
 For example, some women want combinations like fish and ice cream; this could be because the body is lacking protein and sugar.